sokoide/design-patterns/book/04_day4_behavioral_2.md

 ### 🐹 The Essence of Go Implementation

 While implementing it using interfaces is standard in Go, using **Go Channels** allows you to create a more Go-like asynchronous event notification system.
-However, it's important to have a mechanism to properly unregister (Detach) Observers when they are no longer needed to prevent memory leaks.
+However, it's important to have a mechanism to properly unregister Observers when they are no longer needed to prevent memory leaks.

 ### 🧪 Hands-on

 Let's look at `observer-example`.
-Try creating a new type of Observer (e.g., `EmailListener`) and registering it with the Subject to receive notifications.
+Try creating a new type of Observer (e.g., `MobileAppListener`) and registering it with the Subject to receive notifications.

 ### ❓ Quiz